robtweed/qewd-baseline/INTERACTIVE.md

 #### The Message *type*

-When you use the *EWD.send()* method to send a message from the browser, you always send a JSON object, and the object **must** have at least one property which is named *type*.
+When you use the *QEWD.reply()* method to send a message from the browser, you always send a JSON object, and the object **must** have at least one property which is named *type*.

 The *type* property value can be any string, and it provides the identifier by which QEWD can find